 Search FlexMLS: All Properties For Sale in the Area

 Frequently Asked Questions Regarding San Pancho and Purchasing Property In Mexico

 What is the current situation regarding foreigners (e.g. Americans and Canadians) owning land/property in Mexico?

 Americans, Canadians and other foreigners may obtain direct ownership of property in the interior of Mexico.
 However, under Mexican law, foreigners cannot own property outright within the restricted zone.
 Instead, a real estate trust must be set up to hold title for the foreigner.
 Since foreigners are not able to enter into contracts to buy real estate in the restricted zone, they must have a bank hold title on their behalf, similar to how a trust is used to hold property for minors because they also cannot enter into legal contracts.
-The following is a brief outline of the law regarding such trusts, known as “fideicomisos”, but potential buyers should always get advice and have all real estate transactions viewed by a licensed Mexican attorney, which we provide for all transactions we facilitate.
+The following is a brief outline of the law regarding such trusts, known as “fideicomisos”, but potential buyers should always get advice from a certified AMPI broker or have all real estate transactions viewed by a licensed Mexican attorney, which we provide for all transactions we facilitate.

 - A real estate company